MaximilianFreitag/Zufallswort/README.md

 <br>

-### To-Do list: (Things that I want to improve or add as a functionality)
+### To-Do list: (Things that I want to improve (IMP) or add as a functionality (FUNC) )

-- [ ] Exchange the print() statements of each function with the return keyword
+- [ ] Exchange the print() statements of each function with the return keyword ...(IMP)
 - [ ] If the maximum of possible words is exceeded make the function not display an error message but just the maximum of possible words.
 E.g. there not 1000 words with three F in it like in "Schifffahrt".
-This would lead to an error
+This would lead to an error ...(IMP)
-- [ ] add a .yml file so that changes are uploaded automatically to pypi.org
+- [ ] add a .yml file so that changes are uploaded automatically to pypi.org ...(FUNC)
-- [ ] Improve the quality of the duden.txt file... some words are kinda non-sense and simply do not exist in the german dictionary
+- [ ] Improve the quality of the duden.txt file... some words are kinda non-sense and simply do not exist in the german dictionary ...(IMP)
-- [ ] Add a function that only incorporates the 10.000 most popular words
+- [ ] Add a function that only incorporates the 10.000 most popular words ...(FUNC)
-- [ ] Create a function that only output nouns (Note to myself: nouns = Capital letter in the txt file)
+- [ ] Create a function that only output nouns (Note to myself: nouns = Capital letter in the txt file) ...(FUNC)
-- [ ] Create a function that only outputs verbs (a bit more trickier than only nouns)
+- [ ] Create a function that only outputs verbs (a bit more trickier than only nouns) ...(FUNC)
-- [ ] Create a function that only outputs adjectives
+- [ ] Create a function that only outputs adjectives ...(FUNC)

 __________________________________________________
 <br>